 If I could have one wish granted, with the health of our planet in mind, it would be to have every single politician paid by the oil industry permanently removed from government(s).
 Fossil fuel is so last century.
 (I do realize the GOP would be down to like two people if we did ;)

-So how did it all begin?
+So how did the “Not made In China Challenge” begin?

 January 4th, 2014 I decided that I had had enough.
 Enough of cheap goods.
 Enough of America’s overconsumption.
 Enough of high priced clothing from J.Crew made unethically in China.
 Enough of the distance I had created between my consumption behavior and my beliefs.
 Why is EVERYTHING made in China?
 Doesn’t America make products anymore?

 So I set out on a shopping and blogging journey.

 To be honest, I’ve always wanted to write.
 I’ve always had a lot of words in me, but never had a topic I was so passionate about, that I could turn it into anything.
 In March 2014, I realized that The Not Made in China Challenge might be that perfect topic, that this growing passion for consuming with love could finally translate some of my thoughts into actual words.

 My very first blog post, Let’s Begin the Challenge, became the starting point of this blog, and still today, what I set out to achieve in my one year challenge (2014!) is still very much true and at the core of what I believe: